Pradumnasaraf/DevOps/docs/docker/commands.md

 //Eg: docker pull nginx
 ```

-- To run an container (It will 1st pull the image if not present in the local sytem)
+- To run an container erere(It will 1st pull the image if not present in the local sytem)
   - NOTE: When we just provide the name of the image it will pull the latest one, i.e `nginx:latest`.
 We can also specify the version `nginx:1.14`
   - Additioanly we can use flags